Weekend Raft and Social Event at Audley 2006

 This was our first taste of strafing and we didn’t like it a bit.

-He was using incendiary bullets and all you could see was flying flashes all around you and twin streams of fire coming from these planes.
+He was using incendiary bullets and all you could see was flying flashes all around you

 It was practically dark and it was a brilliant fire work display.